• Skip to primary navigation

 Tagged: business, film, presentation, screenplay, screenwriting, script, scriptwriting, terms, TV

 A “spec script” is a movie written on “speculation” — without a deal or sale already in place, and without being commissioned.
 A writer is not paid to write a spec.
-She does it on her own time with the hopes of selling it to a buyer, or to use as a writing sample.
+They do it on their own time with the hopes of selling it to a buyer, or to use as a writing sample.
 In […]

 • « Go to Previous Page